oneapi-src/oneDPL/documentation/library_guide/dynamic_selection_api/functions.rst

 policy constructor, the results show two non-gpu devices (the CPU and the FPGA emulator) and two drivers for the GPU.

-Getting the group of submissions
+Getting the Group of Submissions
 ++++++++++++++++++++++++++++++++

 .. code:: cpp